-The WORX 1600 PSI Electric Pressure Washer, item WG604, comes with four nozzles which attach to the pressure washer’s wand.
+The WORX 1600 PSI Pressure Washer, item WG604, comes with four nozzles which attach to the pressure washer’s wand.
 There is a Turbo Nozzle, 25° Nozzle, 40° Nozzle, and Soap Nozzle.
 The various pressure washer nozzles make it suitable for cleaning a wide variety of things from vehicles to concrete.

 Which pressure washer nozzle do I use?

-Always test the pressure washer nozzle on an area with low visibility to make sure no damage occurs (like stripping of paint) from the blast of high pressure water.
-You may want to start with the gentler nozzles and see if they do the trick or if you need to try a more powerful pressure nozzle.
+Always test the pressure washer nozzle on an area with low visibility to make sure no damage occurs.
+For example, stripping of paint from the blast of high pressure water.
+You may want to start with the gentler nozzles and see if they do the trick.
+You can always switch if you need to a more powerful pressure nozzle.
 Start at least 18 inches away from the surface as you test how it reacts.

 - Use the big black turbo nozzle for tough jobs like washing concrete driveways, steps and front porches.